 The damage: Expect to pay £20-£30 per head with drinks

 The good: For those who want to throw the towel in on Thai food they have experienced in the country – DON’T before coming here.
-Both the chefs are a very talented pair indeed, the food is really that good and both chefs deserve all the credit they receive.
+Both the chefs are a very talented pair indeed, the food is really that good and they deserve all the credit they receive.
 It’s a unique place in many ways, street food atmosphere, friendly staff, coffee roastery/cafe rolled into one.
 It really deserves it’s cult status.

 The bad: It’s a pop-up and with most there is a lifespan – Som Saa has been here for 10 months and who knows for how much longer.
 I sincerely hope it goes on forever continuing the Thai food gospel – get yourself down there before it’s too late!